willgarcia/lamdba-pulumi/lambda-trigger/README.md

 12. What would be a good real use case for this s3 triggers?
 Is there any other types of triggers available?

-12. What can/must be improved in this infrastructure code?
+13. What can/must be improved in this infrastructure code?

+14. Is this code+stack imperative or declarative?